GrimaceOfDespair/acf-businesshours/README.md

 * `/assets/images`: folder for image files
 * `/assets/js`: folder for .js files
 * `/fields`:  folder for all field class files.
-* `/fields/FIELD_NAME-v5.php`: Field class compatible with ACF version 5
+* `/fields/businesshours-v5.php`: Field class compatible with ACF version 5
-* `/fields/FIELD_NAME-v4.php`: Field class compatible with ACF version 4
+* `/fields/businesshours-v4.php`: Field class compatible with ACF version 4
 * `/lang`: folder for .pot, .po and .mo files
-* `acf-FIELD_NAME.php`: Main plugin file that includes the correct field file based on the ACF version
+* `acf-businesshours.php`: Main plugin file that includes the correct field file based on the ACF version
 * `readme.txt`: WordPress readme file to be used by the WordPress repository

 ### step 1.

-This template uses `PLACEHOLDERS` such as `FIELD_NAME` throughout the file names and code.
+This template uses `PLACEHOLDERS` such as `businesshours` throughout the file names and code.
 Use the following list of placeholders to do a 'find and replace':

-* `FIELD_NAME`: Single word, no spaces.
+* `businesshours`: Single word, no spaces.
 Underscores allowed. eg. donate_button
-* `FIELD_LABEL`: Multiple words, can include spaces, visible when selecting a field type. eg. Donate Button
+* `Business hours`: Multiple words, can include spaces, visible when selecting a field type. eg. Donate Button
-* `PLUGIN_URL`: Url to the github or WordPress repository
+* `http://www.bithive.be/`: Url to the github or WordPress repository
-* `PLUGIN_TAGS`: Comma separated list of relevant tags
+* `jQuery, ACF`: Comma separated list of relevant tags
-* `SHORT_DESCRIPTION`: Brief description of the field type, no longer than 2 lines
+* `ACF field to edit business hours`: Brief description of the field type, no longer than 2 lines
-* `EXTENDED_DESCRIPTION`: Extended description of the field type
+* `With this ACF extension you can edit business hours in a user friendly way`: Extended description of the field type
-* `AUTHOR_NAME`: Name of field type author
+* `Igor Kalders`: Name of field type author
-* `AUTHOR_URL`: URL to author's website
+* `http://www.bithive.be`: URL to author's website

 ### step 2.

-Edit the `FIELD_NAME-v5.php` and `FIELD_NAME-v4.php` files (now renamed using your field name) and include your custom code in the appropriate functions.
+Edit the `businesshours-v5.php` and `businesshours-v4.php` files (now renamed using your field name) and include your custom code in the appropriate functions.
 Please note that v4 and v5 field classes have slightly different functions.
 For more information, please read:
 * http://www.advancedcustomfields.com/resources/tutorials/creating-a-new-field-type/